Apple Malware is On the Rise: How to Combat It on Your Mac?

 That leaves little room to question whether your Mac is prone to a malware infection or not.
 However, this situation does bring about a hoard of several different, frantic queries.

-Summary: In this guide I delved into the growing concern of malware attacks targeting Apple’s Mac devices.
+Summary: In this guide, I explore the growing concern of malware attacks targeting Apple’s Mac devices.

-Despite the popular belief that Macs are immune to malware, recent events have proven otherwise.
-In 2020, Mac faced over 670,000 new malware threats.
+Contrary to the popular belief that Macs are immune to malware, recent events have shown otherwise.
+In 2020 alone, Macs faced over 670,000 new malware threats.

-Examples of prevalent malware attacks targeting Macs include XLoader, Silver Sparrow, Xcode Spy, OSX/CrescentCore, and Watering Hole Vulnerability.
+Notable examples of malware targeting Macs include XLoader, Silver Sparrow, Xcode Spy, OSX/CrescentCore, and the Watering Hole Vulnerability.

-Mac users can detect malware infections by observing unusual device behavior, such as slower performance or unrequested browser changes.
+Mac users can detect malware infections by watching for unusual device behavior, such as slower performance or unexpected browser changes.

 Apple Malware